 At some point today, this blogger removed all of her family pictures, previous posts and comments from her blog but not before I had a chance to read her post.

 In a nutshell, she expressed her opinion that members of the National Guard were not real soldiers and their spouses should not call themselves Army wives.
-WHAT???
-If it is still available, you're more than welcome to read her post here.

 My husband has been a member of various units of the Army Reserves and the Army National Guard for the past 20 years.
 I've only been a part of it for the past 7 years but in those 7 years, I can tell you that I've learned that ANG Soldiers can be just as busy as their Active Duty counterparts.